prestodb/presto/presto-docs/src/main/sphinx/sql/show-stats.rst

     SHOW STATS FOR table
     SHOW STATS FOR ( SELECT * FROM table [ WHERE condition ] )
+    SHOW STATS FOR ( SELECT col1, col2,... colN FROM table [ WHERE condition ] )

 Description
 -----------

 Returns approximated statistics for the named table or for the results of a (limited) query.

-Statistics are returned for each column, along with a summary row.
+Statistics are returned for the specified columns, along with a summary row.
 (column_name will be ``NULL`` for the summary row).

 =====================   ============